fullstorydev/android-shoppe-demo/README.md

 - Review your cart and then click the **Checkout** button.
 - Fill out the form on the _Checkout_ view and click **Purchase**.
 The app persists locally all the information from this view.
 Please do **not** use your real information
 - When clicking **Purchase** your information is validated and a Toast message will be shown.
 The purchase is successful if all fields passed the validate and your subtotal is greater than 0.

+## Available Demo Behavior
+- When adding or removing any product, Crashlytic and FS will both log "Product Added", in addition to sending a `FS.event`
+- When subtotal is between 0-20 and customer info is valid, app shows `purchase successful` banner when clicking on `purchase`, at the same time the app identifies the user with fake userID: first+last name
+  - at the same time FS user is added a user variable: `crashlyticsURLAndroidDemoapp` to navigate from FS to Crashlytics
+  - Add a custom key`FSUserCrashedSearchURL` in Crashlytics report, navigates to a search of this user crashed sessions
+  - Add a custom key `FSUserSearchURL` in Crashlytics report, navigate to all sessions from this user
+- When subtotal is 0 or the customer info is not valid, app throws "purchased failed" banner, and logs a `non-fatal exception` to Crashlytics, as well as `FS.log` and `FS.event`
+- When subtotal exceeds 20, the app crashes when clicking on `purchase`
+- On the next time app launch, the app uploads the crash report to Crashlytics

 ## Using FullStory with the app